-- Pour the heavy whipping cream into a medium mixing bowl and beat with a handheld electric mixer until the cream forms fairly stiff peaks, but is not dry.
-Check out my article here on whipping cream.
+- Pour the heavy whipping cream into a medium mixing bowl and beat with a handheld electric mixer until the cream forms fairly stiff peaks.

 - Turn the cutting board so a short side of the cake is facing you.
 Using a sharp knife, cut almost all the way through the cake about an inch in from the short end.
-Start the roll by pushing this little strip over, then roll up the rest of the cake as tightly as you can.
+Start the roll by pushing this little strip over, then roll it up as tightly as you can.
 Use the parchment paper to help.
 It will crack as it's rolled.

-- Trim the ends with a sharp serrated knife, then dust the cake with more icing sugar if desired.
-Transfer it to the serving platter with a large cake spatula.
+- Trim the ends with a sharp serrated knife, then dust the roulade with more icing sugar if desired.
+Transfer it to the serving platter with a large cake lifter.
 Serve within a few hours.

 - Be careful not to overbake, or the roulade will crack a lot and be dry.